ryuunoakaihitomi/PowerAct/README.md

 ## Introduction

-An Android library that can manipulate power-related actions with just few lines of code without root privilege.
+An Android library that can manipulate power-related actions with just few lines of code.

 (Use `AccessibilityService` and `DevicePolicyManager`)